sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Below is the flow of execution:

-* New files arrive on S3 in the directory location ``/sparklows-file-watcher/raw-data/iot/2019-08-2201``.
+* New files arrives in the S3 directory location ``/sparklows-file-watcher/raw-data/iot/2019-08-2201``.

-  * In the above design, all the raw data comes into the directory ``/sparklows-file-watcher/raw-data``.
+  * In the above design, the raw data arrives in the directory ``/sparklows-file-watcher/raw-data``.
-  * There are various types of raw data which can come.
+  * There are various types of raw data which can be expected.
-  * ``iot`` is one type of raw data coming in.
-Each day, we receive a number of iot files in the folder ``/sparklows-file-watcher/raw-data/iot/yyyy-MM-dd``.
+  * ``IOT`` is one type of raw data.
+Each day, we receive a number of IOT files in the folder ``/sparklows-file-watcher/raw-data/iot/yyyy-MM-dd``.
-  * Once all the files for that date have been written to the appropriate folder, a _SUCCESS files is written into it.
+  * Once all the files for the date is written to the appropriate folder, a _SUCCESS files is written into it.
-* It triggers an event which is sent to a configured SQS queue.
+* The availability of ``_SUCCESS`` file triggers an event which is sent to a configured SQS queue.
 * Once the event reaches SQS, it triggers an AWS Lambda.
-* The AWS Lambda uses the Fire Insights REST API(http://docs.sparkflows.io/en/latest/rest-api-reference/workflow.html#execute) to execute a workflow to process the new incoming files in the AWS S3 bucket.
+* The AWS Lambda uses the Fire Insights REST API(http://docs.sparkflows.io/en/latest/rest-api-reference/workflow.html#execute) to execute a Workflow to process the new incoming files in the AWS S3 bucket.
-* If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) where it can further be handled from there based on the requirements.
+* If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) to be appropriately handled.

 Create an SQS Queue